 ● Chemical imbalance:

 Most of the cleaning chemicals used in power washing the house do not work effectively in colder temperatures.
-Even do a power washer uses hot water, it will cool down quickly.
-Also, most tough stains are even harder to clean when it is cold.
-The key ingredient involved in the cleaning chemical reaction is heated.
-In colder conditions, you must use extra chemicals to ensure effective cleaning of the surfaces.
+Even if a power washer uses hot water, it will cool down quickly.
+Also, most tough stains are even more challenging to clean when cold.

 ● Store the power washer in a warm place: